 The minimum safe manning required for a vessel is determined by the cognizant OCMI as required by U.S. law, the CFRs, and U.S. Coast Guard policy.
-Accordingly, the manning levels prescribed by the previous flag administration may NOT be accepted by the U.S. Coast Guard.
+Specific information regarding U.S. Coast Guard manning level requirements may be found in the Marine Safety Manual, Volume III Part B. Accordingly, the manning levels prescribed by the previous flag administration may not be accepted by the U.S. Coast Guard.
 Therefore, in advance of the inspection, the owner/operator should provide their proposed manning to the cognizant OCMI.
 The MI should discuss manning proposals and expectations with the vessel owner/operator and compare proposed manning levels with U.S. vessels of a similar design engaged in similar operations and routes.